Updated for 2015 ‘new’ Media Player

 Just edit your computers

-hosts file to redirect all auditude requests to your localhost.
+hosts file to redirect all auditude and freewheel requests to your localhost.
 On my mac, I opened up Terminal and ran this command:

 sudo nano /etc/hosts